GC-DRI/DRI26/data-literacies.md

 Thinking through how ethical ideas and practices, or lack thereof, are situated may prompt questions such as: How is data retrieved?
 By whom?
 For whom?
 From where?
 Why?

 <Info>
 In the Command Line workshop you learned about the history of the computer and considered the questions: How were computers developed?
 By whom?
 Where?
 Why?
+For what purposes?
 </Info>

 ## Levels of Impact

 Annette Markham in ["OKCupid data release fiasco: It’s time to rethink ethics education", 2016](https://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/) asserts that ethical digital research is a methodology dependent on reflection, awareness of the debates and concerns in our respective fields, and accountability for the choices we make at each stage of our research.
-Thus, given the precarious nature of digital research and data we need to use a "what if" approach that will help us evaluate "the possible or probable impact, rather than the prevention of the impact This "impact approach" helps us expand our ethical imagination and consider ethics beyond prescriptives and compliance.
+Thus, given the precarious nature of digital research and data we need to use a "what if" approach that will help us evaluate "the possible or probable impact, rather than the prevention of the impact.
+This "impact approach" helps us expand our ethical imagination and consider ethics beyond prescriptives and compliance.

 Drawing from Markham (2016), we will focus on three levels of impact: